raspberrypilearning/top-5-emoji-list/en/step_4.md

 --- /task ---

-You have added a new CSS class, now you need to use it.
+You have added a new CSS class, but now you need to use it.

 --- task ---

-Now add your new `transparent` class to `<main>` in your HTML file:
+Add your new `transparent` class to `<main>` in your HTML file.

 --- code ---
 ---